George Pretyman Tomline: Early life

 He was born George Pretyman in Bury St Edmunds, Suffolk to a family claiming to have been influential in the region as far back as the fourteenth century.
 His father, also George Pretyman (1722–1810) was a landowner and wool merchant.
 His mother, George's wife, was Susan, née Hubbard (1720/1721–1807).

 Pretyman attended Bury St Edmunds Grammar School and then Pembroke College, Cambridge, graduating in 1772 as senior wrangler and Smith's prizewinner.
 He was elected a fellow of Pembroke in 1773.
 He was ordained deacon in 1774 and priest in 1776: by Philip Yonge, Bishop of Norwich at his Palace's chapel on 14 August 1774, and by John Hinchliffe, Bishop of Peterborough at Trinity College, Cambridge on 16 June 1776.

 William Pitt the Younger was sent to Pembroke in 1773, at the age of fourteen, and Pretyman became his tutor and gradually his friend and confidant.
+Pitt did not have the best of health in University and Pretyman looked after him, accompanying him often so that the young man could get fresh air and improve his health.
 When Pitt unsuccessfully stood for election as Member of Parliament for Cambridge University in the 1780 British general election, Pretyman supported him.

 Pitt became Prime Minister of Great Britain in December 1783 when the Fox-North Coalition fell but it remained for him to win the 1784 British general election.
 On his 1784 victory, Pitt made Pretyman his private secretary, though the title was thought inappropriate for a clergyman.
 Pretyman's mathematical ability was soon called upon in advising Pitt on the sinking fund and other technicalities of fiscal policy.

 On 3 September 1784, Pretyman married Elizabeth Maltby (died 13 June 1826), cousin of Edward Maltby, the future Bishop of Chichester and himself eighth wrangler, and appointed Edward his domestic chaplain.
 George and Elizabeth were well-matched and he constantly consulted her on church and political issues.
 On 17 March 1785 Tomline was elected a Fellow of the Royal Society.